Let Blue Water Appraisals help you determine if you can get rid of your PMI

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
-As appraisers, it's our job to know the market dynamics of our area.
-At Blue Water Appraisals, we're masters at identifying value trends in Cape Coral, Lee County and surrounding areas, and we know when property values have risen or declined.
-Faced with data from an appraiser, the mortgage company will generally eliminate the PMI with little trouble.
-At that time, the home owner can enjoy the savings from that point on.
+A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+It's an appraiser's job to keep up with the market dynamics of their area.
+At Blue Water Appraisals, we're masters at recognizing value trends in Cape Coral, Lee County and surrounding areas, and we know when property values have risen or declined.
+When faced with figures from an appraiser, the mortgage company will often remove the PMI with little effort.
+At which time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: